Directors

 SOPRANO

-Bonnie de la Hunty specialises in Baroque and Classical opera, oratorio, art song recitals, chamber music, and Irish folk music.
-A graduate of Early Music studies at the Royal Conservatoire of The Hague, Netherlands; Masters at Royal Academy of Music, London; and WAAPA, Perth; she has also been a soloist with companies across Australia and Europe including the Australian Brandenburg Orchestra, Perth Symphony Orchestra, Freeze Frame Opera, Lost and Found Opera, Adelaide Baroque, Australian Baroque, Denmark Baroque, West Coast Philharmonic Orchestra, WASO Chorus, Perth Symphonic Chorus, and Perth Orchestra Project; and ensemble member of the St George’s Cathedral Consort, The Song Company, Giovanni Consort, and Polyphony (UK).
+Bonnie de la Hunty is a soprano specialising in Baroque and Classical repertoire, art song, and folk song.
+A graduate of Early Music studies at the Royal Conservatoire of The Hague, Netherlands; Masters at Royal Academy of Music, London; and WAAPA, Perth; she has also been a concert and operatic soloist with companies including the Australian Brandenburg Orchestra, Pinchgut Opera, West Australian Symphony Orchestra, Bach Akademie Australia, Perth Symphony Orchestra, Freeze Frame Opera, Lost and Found Opera, Adelaide Baroque, Australian Baroque, Denmark Baroque, WASO Chorus, the UWA Choral Society, and Perth Symphonic Chorus.
+Bonnie has given song recitals in the Netherlands, France, UK and Australia, and sings in vocal ensembles including St George’s Cathedral Consort, Giovanni Consort, The Song Company, and previously Polyphony (UK). -

 CELLO, VIOLA DA GAMBA